grafysi/dbz-consumer/README.md

 # dbz-integration
-A data integration pipeline based on Debezium and Kafka connect
+Grafysi integration pipeline based on Debezium and Kafka connect